 The Santa Rosa Plain GSA Board is considering a proposed Groundwater Sustainability Fee and a Groundwater Users Registration Program.
 Scroll down to see information about the fee, why it’s being considered, the amount and how it’s calculated.
-Four community meetings were held in January and March to discuss the fee and receive feedback.
-For information about the meetings, and about the proposed ordinance, including the meeting notes, see below:

 Draft Groundwater Users Registration Ordinance

 - 4-12-19 Groundwater Users Registration Ordinance (clean version)

 - 4-12-19 Groundwater Users Registration Ordinance (showing technical amendments)

 A state law, the Sustainable Groundwater Management Act (SGMA), was passed in 2014.
 The primary aim of this law is to provide a framework for sustainable, local groundwater management in places like the Santa Rosa Plain.

 Rather than let the state take over managing the groundwater basin at a much higher cost to residents [$100 annually for rural residential well owners, and $300 (base fee) plus $40 per acre foot of water used annually for large well owners], local agencies stepped forward to create the Santa Rosa Plain Groundwater Sustainability Agency (GSA).
 These agencies provided funding for the first two years of the GSA’s operations.
 The boards of these agencies agreed that the GSA must become self-funded beginning its third year of operation – July 1, 2019 through at least 2022 when a Groundwater Sustainability Plan (GSP) is required by the State.